phetsims/sun/doc/Checkbox.md

     * Two _Accessible Context Responses_ - one describing what happens upon getting checked, and one that describes what happens upon getting unchecked.

 #### Description Desgin Tips
 * Avoid using a verb in the name, e.g. "Show Values."
-It works well for Interactive Descripton, but it does not work well for Voicing.
+It works well for Interactive Descripton where changes in state are always communicated, but it works less well for Voicing where changes in state are only communicated through context responses.
-* Capture the idea of the changing context in the help text (if needed), "Explore with or without units visible."
+* Capture the idea of two states in the help text, e.g., "Explore with or without units visible."
-* Be clear on the what, e.g., "Values" can be vague without context.
+* Be clear on what the checkbox controls.
+The word, "Values" alone, can be vague without context.
+Do you need to be more specific?

 #### A checkbox focus event communicates:
-* [The designed accessible name] + [unchecked] + [checkbox]
+* [The designed accessible name] + "unchecked" + "checkbox"

 #### A checkbox toggle event communicates:
-* Changed state automatically: [checked] or [unchecked] +
+* Changed state automatically: "checked" or "unchecked" +
-* If designed [An accessible context response describing what happens for each state change.]
+* If designed, [An accessible context response describing what happens for each state change.]

 ### Example 1 Interactive Description: Greenhouse Effect:
     * accessible name: "Cloud"